What is an Atomic Swap?

-An atomic swap is an exchange of cryptocurrencies from separate blockchains without using a third party or centralised exchange.
+An atomic swap is a method of exchanging cryptocurrencies between two different blockchains without using a third party or centralised exchange.

 Key Components of Atomic Swaps